dotnet/runtime/docs/coreclr/design-docs/dllmap.md

 </configuration>
 ```

-With this file, all calls to `libWindows.dll` get automatically mapped to calls to `libLinux.so.6` on runtime and the end user of the
+With this file, all calls to `libWindows.dll` get automatically mapped to calls to `libLinux.so.6` on runtime.
+If only `libLinux.so.6` has a corresponding `MyFunction()` method, it gets called and the end user
-application can’t see any difference in application’s behavior.
+can’t see any difference in application’s behavior.
 Running the application cross-platform does not require any OS-specific changes in the code.
 All the mapping is defined in advance in the external configuration file.

 This is a very basic scenario and it can be extended to different operating systems and libraries.